LucasVieiraS/LucasVieiraS/README.md

 ## Hello World! 👾

-Lucas is a software development student that does freelance as game developer on his free time.
+I'm a software development student who does freelance as game developer on my free time.

 #### More about me: